hxsan-k/bash-battle-arena/README.md

 # Bash Battle Arena ⚔️

 The **Bash Battle Arena** is a command-line game designed by [CoderCo](https://coderco.io/) to teach Bash scripting skills through fun, level-based challenges.

-Each level is a mission solved with a script, starting from basic solutions to more advanced scripts.
-Every 5th level is a **Boss Battle**, combining multiple concepts from the previous 4 levels.
+Each level is a "mission" solved with a script, introducing more difficult concepts as you progress.

 My aim was to complete the first 5-8 levels to reinforce the basics, and then return to more intermediate scripting after covering the basics of Git.